 Download our free Early Childhood Guide

-It's no secret that retrieval practice – thinking back and pulling information out of your head – boosts long-term learning.
+/It's no secret that retrieval practice – thinking back and pulling information out of your head – boosts long-term learning.
 But do younger children benefit from retrieval practice?
+YES!

 P.S.
-Did you get here via Twitter or our Facebook page?
-Subscribe for our weekly updates and get first access to new guides!
+Subscribe for our weekly updates and get first access to new guides.

 In our free Early Childhood Guide, learn about how to adapt retrieval practice for younger children.
 At only 8 pages and completely free, put cognitive science research into action with just a few simple steps: scaffolding, feedback, desirable difficulties, and language that fosters thinking and learning.